Frequently Asked Questions

 IELTS: B2 level – 6.0 Points

-Please note that all M.A. students will have to write a substantial research-based thesis in English to complete the program, so a good grasp of English is required.
+Please note that all M.A. students will have to write a substantial research-based Thesis in English to complete the program.

 What if I am not a native English speaker but completed my B.A. in English – do I still need to prove my English Language proficiency?